I interviewed Robert Cray for the third time back in July of 2000, when he was heading to Vancouver to play a blues festival.

 My one and only interview with blues legend Albert Collins, who wanted to meet Clapton real bad

-kirk west photo ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+kirk west photo ORIGINALLY PUBLISHED ON SEPT.
 27, 1985 By Steve Newton Musician Magazine calls him "the most powerful blues guitarist in the world."
 He has won awards from the Montreaux Jazz Festival, the French Academie du Jazz, and the Memphis Blues Foundation, and received three Grammy nominations.
-He is known as … Continue reading My one and only interview with blues legend Albert Collins, who wanted to meet Clapton real bad
+He is known as "The Icepicker", "The … Continue reading My one and only interview with blues legend Albert Collins, who wanted to meet Clapton real bad

 Robert Plant calls Shemekia Copeland, 23, “the next Tina Turner”

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+ORIGINALLY PUBLISHED ON SEPT.
 26, 2002 By Steve Newton There are a number of things that can boost an up-and-coming recording artist’s career; one of the most effective might be having Robert Plant call you “the next Tina Turner”.
-Blues vocalist Shemekia Copeland, 23, had no complaints when the shaggy-maned former Zepman … Continue reading Robert Plant calls Shemekia Copeland, 23, “the next Tina Turner”
+Blues vocalist Shemekia Copeland, 23, had no complaints when the shaggy-maned former Zepman made that terse … Continue reading Robert Plant calls Shemekia Copeland, 23, “the next Tina Turner”

 Robert Cray isn’t gonna hold his breath until the blues gets back in vogue

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+ORIGINALLY PUBLISHED ON SEPT.
 13, 2001 By Steve Newton We’ve all heard contemporary blues-rock artists covering the works of Elmore James, whether it’s ZZ Top getting lowdown on “Dust My Broom”, or Stevie Ray Vaughan tearing it up on “The Sky is Crying”.
-Heck, the Black Crowes even named their first album … Continue reading Robert Cray isn’t gonna hold his breath until the blues gets back in vogue
+Heck, the Black Crowes even named their first album after James’s 1961 … Continue reading Robert Cray isn’t gonna hold his breath until the blues gets back in vogue

 Too Slim and the Taildraggers sample Lightnin’ Hopkins on King Size Troublemakers

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
-12, 2000 You’d think a band from Washington state that’s been around as long as Too Slim and the Taildraggers would have made at least a couple of runs across the border to play for blues-hungry Canucks.
+ORIGINALLY PUBLISHED ON OCT.
+12, 2000 By Steve Newton You’d think a band from Washington state that’s been around as long as Too Slim and the Taildraggers would have made at least a couple of runs across the border to play for blues-hungry Canucks.
 But as guitarist-vocalist Tim “Too Slim” Langford explains from his Spokane … Continue reading Too Slim and the Taildraggers sample Lightnin’ Hopkins on King Size Troublemakers

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 20, 2000 By Steve Newton Since barging onto the North American music scene in 1986 with the double-platinum Strong Persuader album, Robert Cray has proven himself a formidable purveyor of guitar-drenched blues and soul.
-And with five Grammy Awards to his credit—including one for his latest CD, Take … Continue reading Robert Cray speaks on Albert Collins, Stevie Ray Vaughan, Chuck Berry, and Muddy Waters
+ORIGINALLY PUBLISHED ON JULY 20, 2000 By Steve Newton Since barging onto the North American music scene in 1986 with the double-platinum Strong Persuader album, Robert Cray has proven himself a formidable purveyor of guitar-drenched blues and soul.
+And with five Grammy Awards to his credit—including one for his latest CD, Take Your Shoes Off—the … Continue reading Robert Cray on playing with Albert Collins, Chuck Berry, Muddy Waters, and Stevie Ray at his final gig

 Robert Cray’s Rykodisc debut is a paean to sixties soul

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 8, 1999 By Steve Newton Robert Cray isn’t known for covering other people’s material, but on his latest CD, Take Your Shoes Off, he was happy to take on Willie Dixon’s “Tollin’ Bells”, as well as the 1964 Solomon Burke chestnut “Won’t You Give Him (One More Chance)”. … Continue reading Robert Cray’s Rykodisc debut is a paean to sixties soul
+ORIGINALLY PUBLISHED ON JULY 8, 1999 By Steve Newton Robert Cray isn’t known for covering other people’s material, but on his latest CD, Take Your Shoes Off, he was happy to take on Willie Dixon’s “Tollin’ Bells”, as well as the 1964 Solomon Burke chestnut “Won’t You Give Him (One More Chance)”.
+The latter tune … Continue reading Robert Cray’s Rykodisc debut is a paean to sixties soul

 Robert Cray gets the thing happening on Some Rainy Morning